-

 Does your country have a regulator or authority responsible for supervising the use and development of artificial intelligence?

 The U.S. does not have a single, dedicated regulator responsible for overseeing the use and development of artificial intelligence across all sectors.
-For now, the U.S. approach to AI governance remains largely sector-specific and decentralized, with various agencies adapting existing regulatory frameworks and pursuing new rules.
+For now, the U.S. approach to AI governance remains largely sector-specific and decentralized, with various agencies adapting existing regulatory frameworks and pursuing new rules; Office of Management and Budget memo M-25-21 directs agencies to adopt de-regulatory approaches for AI.
 For instance, the Federal Trade Commission has taken a leading role in addressing AI-related consumer protection and competition issues.
 The Equal Employment Opportunity Commission has begun to tackle AI’s impact on workplace discrimination.
 The Food and Drug Administration is developing frameworks for AI in medical devices, while the National Highway Traffic Safety Administration is addressing AI in autonomous vehicles.
-Additionally, the National Institute of Standards and Technology has been tasked with developing an AI Risk Management Framework, which, while not regulatory, provides guidance for the responsible development of AI systems.
+Additionally, the Center for AI Standards and Innovation at the National Institute of Standards and Technology has been tasked with developing guidelines and best practices to measure and improve the security of AI systems, which while not regulatory, provides guidance for the development and protection of AI systems.
 Efforts among these agencies have been coordinated by the White House Office of Science and Technology Policy’s National AI Initiative Office, which does not have regulatory authority.

 -

 The use of artificial intelligence by businesses in the U.S. is widespread and growing rapidly.
 Many business software platforms, including email, word processing, and research services, have incorporated AI-enhanced functions into their products.
 Some of these functions include drafting short messages and editing/correcting text.
 It bears mentioning that the extent of use varies greatly, depending on the type of AI under consideration and the industry.
-Use of generative AI to create images, software, and completed documents may not be widespread yet, but use of autocorrect and voice-operated systems like Siri and Alexa, to the extent these are considered forms of AI, is pervasive.
+Use of generative AI to create images, software, and completed documents may not be widespread yet across all industries, but use of autocorrect and voice-operated systems like Siri and Alexa, to the extent these are considered forms of AI, is pervasive.
+In contrast, many companies are embracing agentic AI and building AI agents that are autonomous programs capable of making decisions and interacting with their environment with minimal or no human intervention.
+Furthermore, several companies are actively researching and pursuing hypothetical advanced AI, such as Artificial General Intelligence.

 -

-Lawyers in firms and at companies are in the early stages of exploring and making use of AI technologies in their practices.
-Many legal research and document/information management providers are integrating AI functions into their offerings.
+Lawyers in firms and at companies are exploring and making use of AI technologies in their practices.
+Many legal research and document and information management providers are integrating AI functions into their offerings.
 Many of these platforms have been cautiously trained on licensed or public domain information.
 After some well-publicized incidents of lawyers filing error-filed court papers created by ChatGPT, some lawyers are leery of adopting AI in their practices.
 Lawyers are also concerned about protection of confidentiality and attorney-client privilege and, as a result, may be slower to adopt these technologies than some other industries.
-That being said, even a casual observer of the legal field can see that AI tools will eventually transform the legal industry and impact the way attorneys work, how law firms are managed, and how legal decisions are made.
+That being said, even a casual observer of the legal field can see that AI tools are transforming the legal industry and impacting the way attorneys work, how back-office functions within law firms are managed, and the evidence and factors courts weigh in making decisions regarding AI.

 Here are some illustrative examples of how AI is being used in the legal sector: